o3de/o3de.org/content/docs/userguide/script-canvas-nodes-understanding.md

+description: ' Learn about the nodes in &script-canvas;, &ALYlong;''s visual scripting system. '
+slug: script-canvas-nodes-understanding
+title: Understanding &script-canvas; Nodes
+---
 # Understanding Script Canvas Nodes<a name="script-canvas-nodes-understanding"></a>

 A node in Script Canvas consists of a title bar, inputs, and outputs\.

-![\[Anatomy of a node in Script Canvas.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/scripting/script-canvas/script-canvas-nodes-understanding-1.png)
+![\[Anatomy of a node in Script Canvas.\]](/images/scripting/script-canvas/script-canvas-nodes-understanding-1.png)

 **Title Bar** – The title bar of a node is in a colored band at the top of the node\.
 A title bar can include a subtitle, but not all nodes have subtitles\.